The Stock Market and Interest Rates-Caribbean Value Investor

 What is the relationship between the stock market and interest rates?

-The academic relationship between interest rates and the stock market is that of an inverse relationship.
-This means that as interest rates decrease, the expectation is that the stock market (index) will increase.
-Similarly, as interest rates decrease, the stock market index is expected to increase.
-Historically, this relationship holds true as illustrated in the graph below.
+The academic relationship between interest rates and the stock market is inverse.
+This means that as interest rates decrease, the stock market (index) is expected to increase.
+Historically, this relationship holds true, as illustrated in the graph below.